songfd2018/hello-world/README.md

 RAM: 16+ GB
 CPU: 2+ cores, 3.3+ GHz/core

-The runtimes below are generated using a computer with the recommended specs (16 GB RAM, 2 cores@3.4 GHz) and internet of speed 25 Mbps.
+The runtimes below are generated using a computer with Windows 10 operating system, the recommended specs (16 GB RAM, 2 cores@3.4 GHz) and internet of speed 25 Mbps.

 ## Software Requirements